safinxr/course-registration/README.md

 ## State management

-To manage the state in this project I use mostly two react hooks useState and useEffect.
+To manage the state in this project I used mainly two react hooks useState and useEffect.
 I used useEffect for loading data and useState for storing value and data.